Blade Runner 2049: Casting

-Ana de Armas auditioned several times before landing the film's female lead.
-De Armas was an actress of national renown in Spain, aspiring to break into English-speaking roles.
-After working in her first Hollywood film in Hands of Stone (2016), she settled in Los Angeles in pursuit of a role that did not typecast her ethnicity.
-De Armas underwent four months of rigorous speech training to master her English before auditioning.
+An actress of national renown in Spain who aspired to break into English-speaking roles, Ana de Armas auditioned several times before landing the film's female lead.
+After shooting for her first Hollywood film Hands of Stone (2016), de Armas settled in Los Angeles in pursuit of a role that did not typecast her ethnicity.
+She underwent four months of rigorous speech training to master her English before auditioning.
 Once the studio commenced production of Blade Runner 2049, the actress said her fitness training provided the necessary mental space to prepare for the intense shooting schedule.

-Villeneuve considered David Bowie, one of the franchise's core influences, for the part of Niander Wallace, but the musician died before filming began.
-Instead, he and the producers looked at Jared Leto, fresh off the filming of Suicide Squad (2016) because they felt he exuded Bowie's rockstar sensibility.
+Villeneuve considered David Bowie, one of the franchise's core influences, for the part of Niander Wallace until the musician died months prior to filming.
+He and the producers subsequently looked at Jared Leto, fresh off filming the DC Extended Universe (DCEU) film Suicide Squad (2016), as they felt he exuded Bowie's rockstar sensibility.
 Leto refrains from naming specific sources that shaped certain aspects of his character's persona; rather the actor cites real-life friends who work in tech as a general influence.
-Leto is notorious in the film industry for his unorthodox preparation for his roles, and he continued his unusual practices in Blade Runner 2049 by wearing custom opaque contact lenses to work the set completely blind.
+Notorious for his unorthodox preparation for roles, Leto continued his unusual practices in Blade Runner 2049 by wearing custom opaque contact lenses to work the set completely blind.
 Villeneuve recalled his first day shooting with the actor: "He entered the room, and he could not see at all.
 He was walking with an assistant very slowly.
 It was like seeing Jesus walking into a temple.
 Everybody became super silent, and there was a kind of sacred moment.
 Everyone was in awe.
 It was so beautiful and powerful—I was moved to tears."

-A raft of mostly young actors comprise Blade Runner 2049's supporting cast; David Dastmalchian, Sylvia Hoeks, Carla Juri, Mackenzie Davis and Barkhad Abdi were lesser-known stars with years of expertise in indie cinema.
-Among the few exceptions are Dave Bautista, Hiam Abbass and Lennie James, whose castings were revealed between April and July 2016, and Robin Wright, assigned to one of three major female roles in Blade Runner 2049.
-Wright's participation had been rumored for weeks, but was not immediately confirmed by the filmmakers because her existing duties to Netflix's political TV thriller House of Cards momentarily stalled the negotiations.
+A raft of mostly young actors comprise Blade Runner 2049's supporting cast; David Dastmalchian, Sylvia Hoeks, Carla Juri, Mackenzie Davis and Barkhad Abdi were lesser-known stars with years of expertise in independent cinema.
+Among the few exceptions are Dave Bautista, Hiam Abbass, and Lennie James, whose castings were revealed between April and July 2016; and Robin Wright, assigned to one of three major female roles in Blade Runner 2049.
+Wright's involvement had been rumored for weeks, but was not immediately confirmed by the filmmakers as her commitments to the Netflix series House of Cards (2013–2018) momentarily stalled negotiations.